network-observability/network-observability-lab/setup/README.md

 ### 2. Fork and Clone the Git Repository

-By forking this git repository, you are able to make the changes you desire and follow along with the example and tasks presented in the book.
+By forking this git repository, you are able to make the changes you desire and follow along with the examples and tasks presented in the book.
 To fork the repository, click the "Fork" button at the top right of [the repository page](https://github.com/network-observability/network-observability-lab) and follow the instructions.
 For more information on how to fork a GitHub repository see the [official documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 After creating your fork, on your local or "control" machine clone your forked repository: